Eastern Michigan University

 - Rape Aggression Defense Systems Credit courses are LBC approved.

-- R.A.D. is a 1-credit course scheduled for Summer 2012, Fall 2012 and Winter 2013.
+- R.A.D. is a 1-credit course scheduled for Summer, Fall and Winter semesters.
 Check the on-line course registration schedules for date/times offered.

 - R.A.D. teaches women defensive concepts and techniques against various types of assault.